mhsnar/REAP-T/DisREAPv2/Example_F16.md

 ## Model Structure

-Suppose that the yaw angle of the quadcopter is very small; see Subsection [Identification Procedure](#sec-identificationprocedure) for details on how one can regulate the yaw angle to zero.
-Taking inspiration from [Pinto et al., 2020](#), [Santos, 2019](#), we propose the following structure to describe the position dynamics of a quadcopter:
+We propose the following structure to describe the position dynamics of a quadcopter:

 $$
 \begin{aligned}